AFRICA

 24) May a merging party file voluntarily even if the thresholds are not exceeded?

 Yes, however the Serbian Competition Authority will not issue a clearance in such cases – but a decision on rejection of the merger notification as the thresholds provided by the Serbian Competition Act were not met.
+However, if the merger notification was filed based on exceeding a combined market share threshold of 40% (see topic 14b), the Authority may assess such transaction in regular proceedings, although there is no established case-law to this respect.

 25) May the competition authority request a merger notification or oppose a transaction even if thresholds are not met?